Hawaii Tour Operators and Planners

 Researched by Travel with a Challenge editor, Alison Gardner

 Here is a sampling of small-group or customized operators and guides, many with specialist credentials that make for lively discussions and colorful personal tales on any outing.
-I have sampled each of these very professional operators during my travels through the islands in 2000, 2003 and 2008.
-The most comprehensive resource for ecological, educational, cultural, and volunteer vacations is the Hawaii Ecotourism Association (HEA), website: www.hawaiiecotourism.org; phone toll free within the U.S. (877) 300-7058 or worldwide (808) 235-5431.
+I have sampled each of these very professional operators during my travels through the islands on three occasions.
+The most comprehensive resource for ecological, educational, cultural, and volunteer vacations is the Sustainable Tourism Association of Hawaii website, sustainabletourismhawaii.org.

 All Hawaiian Islands